esheldon/wq/README.md

 Note if you need to keep the outputs of your command, you may need to redirect them to files yourself.
-If you use batch mode -b, standard output and standard error are redirected to a file called {wqscript}.wqlog, where wqscript is the name of the yaml wq script.
+If you use batch mode -b, standard output and standard error are redirected to a file called {job_file}.wqlog, where {job_file} is the name of the yaml job file.

 ###  Job Files